 QR codes help many construction companies become more efficient, more organized, and safer than ever before.
 By embracing QR codes, your construction company can optimize its daily operations and reduce costs associated with rework, delays, and inventory waste, all while enhancing project outcomes and job site safety.

 If your construction company would benefit from implementing a QR code system, try Sortly free for 14 days.
 Our easy-to-use mobile app lets you and your team update inventory on the job, scan and print QR codes, and track all your inventory and assets in real time.
 That means you can work more efficiently, plan for jobs better, and serve your customers to their highest satisfaction.
-Join the over 20,000 construction professionals who trust Sortly as their inventory management solution and sign up today.
+Join the over 15,000 professionals who trust Sortly as their inventory management solution and sign up today.